qgis/QGIS-Documentation/user_guide/plugins/plugins_openstreetmap.rst

 To download data from OpenStreetMap server click on the
 |osm_download|:guilabel:`Download OSM data` \toolbtntwo{osm_download}{Download OSM data} button.
 If there is no
 such button, the OSM toolbar may be disabled in your QGIS instalation.
-You can enable it again at :menuselection:`Settings --> Toolbars --> OpenStreetMap` .
-After clicking the button a dialog occurs and provides following functionalities:
+You can enable it again at :menuselection:`Settings --> Toolbars --> OpenStreetMap -->` .
+After clicking the
+button a dialog occurs and provides following functionalities:

 .. _`plugins/plugins_openstreetmap/osm_downloaddialog`: